theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 #### **Time-Specific Parking Pass**

 If you're planning to drive, you will need a special **Time-Specific Parking Pass**&nbsp;in advance at Shore Acres State Park, this year.
 In an effort to reduce wait times and backed up traffic conditions, you'll be required to make a **Parking Pass reservation** to visit.
 These Parking Passes are per vehicle, not per person.
-The passes are only $5 per vehicle, unless you already have an annual park pass *(see park pass details below)*. ***Either way, advance online reservation is required.*** Parking Passes are managed by the <a target="_blank" rel="noopener" href="https://oregonstateparks.reserveamerica.com/tourParkDetail.do?contractCode=OR&amp;parkId=402381">Oregon State Parks</a>.
+The passes are only $5 per vehicle, unless you already have an annual park pass *(see Important Park Pass Information below)*. ***Either way, advance online reservation is required.*** Parking Passes are managed by the **<a target="_blank" rel="noopener" href="https://oregonstateparks.reserveamerica.com/tourParkDetail.do?contractCode=OR&amp;parkId=402381">Oregon State Parks</a>**.

 **Make your time-specific parking reservation here:**